The Fall of Nanjing as My Grandmother Lived It

 The morning of the escape, a pair of Japanese guards stood sentry on each side of a bridge at Shuixi Gate, watching for ex-soldiers and smugglers.
 My grandmother’s heart must have been pounding in her ears as she made the 50-yard walk past the guards.
 If a sentry searched her and found her change of clothes, or discovered a young woman’s face beneath the ash, all hope would have been lost.
 But her luck that day held, and she slowly made it out of the city and into the muddy brown countryside beyond.

 The group had agreed to meet at a teahouse down the road, beyond the immediate sight of Japanese forces.
 When she arrived, she picked at a dry breakfast pastry and sipped tea, casting sidelong glances each time the door opened.
 The companions sat separately, eyes acknowledging each other as the next one entered.
 After the group had reassembled, they left one-by-one, heading further west toward safety.
 Only once they had made it past enemy lines did they gather, change clothes, and move as a group toward Wuhan, where the Nationalist government had decamped.
 Once they made it to Chinese-controlled territory, they celebrated by taking a group portrait in a small photography studio.
-Inscribed on the photograph was the date March 17, 1938, along with a spare caption: “Upon escaping danger in [Nanjing], a group portrait.”
+Inscribed on the photograph was the date March 17, 1938, along with a spare caption: “Upon escaping danger in Nanjing, a group portrait.”
 Their good cheer would be short-lived: They soon learned that the second group from the hospital had been caught.
 The guards had been alerted once it was discovered that some of the staff had disappeared overnight.

 Upon reaching Wuhan, my grandmother found work as a financial administrator at a government-run school for orphans.
 She wrote to her father in Shanghai to tell him that she had made it out of the city, and he immediately telegrammed an old classmate, a bank manager in Wuhan, to book her passage to Shanghai.
 She begrudgingly complied and steamed back down the mighty Yangtze River, passing Nanjing.

 Once she had reached the French Concession, however, she could not tolerate waiting out the war.
-Eventually, she booked a one-way voyage from Shanghai to Hanoi, Vietnam.
+Against her father’s wishes, she booked a one-way voyage from Shanghai to Hanoi, Vietnam.
 From there, she made her way back into China, intent on reaching Chongqing, the new wartime capital.
 She was a young woman, traveling alone on foreign roads through treacherous terrain, relying on the most tenuous of acquaintances to help her move from Hanoi to Kunming to Guiyang, then by army transport up winding mountain roads to Chongqing.
-Still in her early 20s, she passed through Japanese lines a third time, slipping out of occupied Shanghai, and taking a sea route to reach her mountain destination.
+Still in her early 20s, she had passed through Japanese lines a third time, slipping out of occupied Shanghai, and taking a sea route to reach her mountain destination.
 In Chongqing, she worked as an administrator for the government-run orphanages that were overfilling with abandoned children.
 In the commemorative notebooks she kept, her friends, colleagues, and students hailed her as an “Iron Mulan” and a “savior of the children.”

-When news broke that the atomic bombs had dropped on Hiroshima and Nagasaki, it came as a great shock to my grandmother and her husband, who she had married in Chongqing.
-With the war over, their family moved with the government back to Nanjing for a short time.
+When news broke that the atomic bombs had dropped on Hiroshima and Nagasaki, it came as a great shock to my grandmother and her new husband, Zhou Qigang, a high official in the Nationalist government.
+With the war over, they moved with the government back to Nanjing for a short time.
 She could not settle back into her hometown for long, however, as the Chinese Communist revolution would eventually drive them to Taiwan.

 In 1999, my grandmother and I visited Nanjing’s Confucius Temple district, where her extended family once lived.
 It had been 50 years since she had been back.
 In her eyes I saw a wistful yearning that something might remain of what she remembered.
 We stopped where her family’s stately compound once stood; she called the place Liu Hou Fu, or “the Estate of the Marquis of Liu.”
 (One of her ancestors may have been titled nobility in the Qing dynasty, which lasted from 1636 to 1912, and was brought to an end by China’s democratic revolution.)
 Alas, the estate was no more.
 What she left behind could only be summoned through imperfect recollection.
 Nanjing, a capital city of grand boulevards lined by ancient ginkgo trees and the emerging modernity of a fledgling republic, was replaced with horror and atrocity.
-A grand past and a hopeful vision for China's future had forever vanished.
+A grand past and a hopeful vision for China's future had seemingly forever vanished.

+Yet, in the life my grandmother built day by day after her escape from occupied Nanjing, 80 years ago today, she embodied the perseverance and spirit of a generation that endured and would not be conquered.